EMRA EMIG of the Year Award

 Recognizing outstanding Emergency Medicine Interest Groups (EMIGs) and their student leaders from across the country.

-The EMRA EMIG of the Year award was first established during the 2018-19 academic year as a way to highlight the outstanding achievements of the most productive Emergency Medicine Interest Groups (EMIGs) on a regional and national scale.
+The EMRA EMIG of the Year award was first established during the 2018-19 academic year as a way to highlight the outstanding achievements of the most productive Emergency Medicine Interest Groups (EMIGs) on a national scale.
 EMRA is full of hardworking EMIG medical student leaders who organize valuable EM-related learning and networking opportunities for their student members, and we believe your efforts deserve to be recognized.

-Any EMIG associated with an LCME-accredited allopathic or osteopathic medical school is eligible, as well as EMIGs associated with international medical schools.
+Any EMRAfied EMIG associated with an accredited allopathic or osteopathic medical school is eligible, as well as EMIGs associated with international medical schools.
 It is the responsibility of each individual EMIG leadership team to track the events organized by their EMIG throughout the year to maximize your final point total.
 Use the resources linked below for more information and feel free to contact your regional representative with questions or comments.
 Good luck!

 - Review the EMIG of the Year Description, Criteria, and Submission Instructions to maximize your EMIG’s point total.